 I’m always encouraging friends to follow my Lunar Hair Care advice in order to really get the most from their beauty regime.

-I wanted to make it easier for them, and you, with this simple guide that helps you to follow the movements of the Moon and see the best days for cutting and waxing your hair…
+I wanted to make it easier for them, and you, with this simple guide that helps you to follow the movements of the moon.
+You can also watch my YouTube video here.

-The Waxing Phase is also the optimum time to rejuvenate and repair the skin, replenishing it with all the good stuff like gorgeous vitamin enriched moisturisers.
+The waxing phase is also the optimum time to rejuvenate and repair the skin, replenishing it with all the good stuff like gorgeous vitamin enriched moisturisers.
 Your skin and hair is more absorbent during this time, and your nails grow faster too.

 Conversely, once the Full Moon has shined brightly in the night sky to its optimum, it starts to ‘wane’.

 Repair is slightly harder to achieve on cuts and grazes and skin is less absorbent.
 However, it is a prime time to detox and draw out any of the bad stuff you want to get rid of – sweat it out in the sauna sister!
 Go to town with mud packs, and if you use those little pore strips you’ll like the results better now – those blackheads will walk out of your nose on a Waning Moon!
 Treat yourself to that colonic too.

 Another fact for you, our pain threshold is lower on a Full Moon and blood flows more freely, another reason to avoid a wax around the Full Moon!